bevyengine/rfcs/rfcs/min-relations.md

 }

 ```

+We can even combine positive and negative filters by including multiple copies

 `any_of` and `all_of` can be used to collect groups of entities into a single filter.
 `any_of` uses **or semantics**, returning any entity if any of the filters are met,